By Lisa Rimmert, Director of Development

 - 1/4 cup of your favorite barbecue sauce

-- Cook the buckwheat, farrow, or rice according to directions on bag.
+- Cook the buckwheat, farro, or rice according to directions.

-- Meanwhile, rinse the kale in a strainer, then squeeze out water and remove stems.
-Rip or cut kale into large bite-sized pieces.
+- Meanwhile, rinse the kale in a strainer, squeeze out the water, and remove stems.
+Cut into bite-sized pieces.

-- Serve the kale, chickpeas, and grains with cashew cream sauce drizzled on top.
-Enjoy!
+- Serve the kale and chickpeas over the grains with the cashew cream sauce drizzled on top.